 Post tensioning provides economic design and construction for concrete slabs through characteristics such as; larger spans, slender slab thickness, faster formwork stripping times, better crack control, and reduction in deflection.

-Farr Engineers can provide full design and documentation of post-tensioned and pre stressed structures from preliminary designs to complete shop detailed tendon layouts.
+Farr Engineers provides full design and documentation of post-tensioned and pre stressed structures from preliminary designs to complete shop detailed tendon layouts.
 Post tensioning is suitable for transfer slabs, transfer beams, raft slabs, car parking structures, and long span structures.
 Watertight slabs utilising post tensioning can reduce, or eliminate, the dependence on membranes for roof and basement slabs, and can greatly reduce the risk of costly repairs due to the ingress of moisture.

 Designs are undertaken using the latest computer software packages.
 The experience gained from over 25 years of continuous involvement with post tensioning provides clients with the appropriate solutions, and rapid development of designs and fully co-ordinated drawings.
 The design approach is to understand our client’s requirements and ensure the design meets time, design and financial expectations.

-Previous Post tensioning Projects Include:
+Post tensioning Projects

 The Oasis on Broadbeach